MEET OUR TEAM

 Dennis’ passion to understand The Edge has taken him to disparate places – to Antarctica, where he retraced the footsteps of famed explorer, Ernest Shackleton; and to Australia, where he sailed with the crew of the Midnight Rambler, winners of the challenging 1998 Sydney to Hobart Race.
 He subsequently completed the 626 nautical-mile race, often called the Everest of offshore racing, as a crew member on a Volvo 60 racing boat.

 Dr. Perkins has worked for over thirty years as a trusted advisor to senior leaders and teams in organizations ranging from Fortune 100 corporations to nonprofit associations.
 He is a highly, sought-after keynote speaker and an accomplished author.
-His riveting keynote presentations feature dramatic stories recounted in his best-selling books, Leading at The Edge and Into the Storm.
+His riveting leadership and teamwork presentations feature dramatic stories recounted in his best-selling books, Leading at The Edge and Into the Storm.

 A graduate of the United States Naval Academy at Annapolis, Dennis served as a Marine infantry officer in Vietnam.
 He subsequently received his MBA from Harvard University, and a PhD in psychology at The University of Michigan.
 Before he founded The Syncretics Group, Dennis was a faculty member at the Yale University School of Management.